wasit7/parallel_forest/README.md

 # parallel_forest v0.1
 Ensemble learning on IPython.parallel.
 The codes are under developing state and constantly updated, please check the update if you get any error :).
-Please fill free to write the [wiki](https://github.com/wasit7/parallel_forest/wiki).
+Please feel free to write the [wiki](https://github.com/wasit7/parallel_forest/wiki).
 ## Requirements
 You need
 - [Python 2.7.x] (https://www.python.org/downloads/)